ink-analyzer/analyze.ink/README.md

-# ink!
-Analyzer
+# ink! analyzer

-This repository contains the source code for the [ink!
-Analyzer](https://analyze.ink/) website.
+This repository contains the source code for the [ink! analyzer](https://analyze.ink/) website.

 ### Installation